thanasiskantas/IHM_Robotics_Consultancy_Project/README.md

 Run the findhsvvalue.py file and drag the track bar to find a range of HSV values that can isolate the desired colour block.

-## Implementation

-To implement such a task, the team decided to integrate three components: The gripper, the arm, and computer vision.
-The gripper is responsible for the IHM, the arm is responsible for the pick-place task, and the computer vision works with both to achieve error detection and correction.

-After all three components functioned correctly individually, they were integrated in a way like seen in Figure (*PROVIDE LINK FOR PICTURE*).

-More specifically, different platforms were used to control each section of the project.
-The gripper is controlled using MATLAB, the arm is controlled using python, and computer vision processing is done in C++.
-The high-level code which combines all three is written in Python, allowing each section to communicate using ROS topics.
-An example of this inter-platform communication is displayed in Figure (*PROVIDE LINK FOR PICTURE*).\\

 ## Gripper Control
-### Introduction
 This algorithm is designed to utilise the finger to realise the in-hand manipulation for various sizes of objects, including sliding and rotation, with the goal of minimising the error.
 Now the algorithm is being tested on the following shapes: square cube, hexagon prism, octagon prism.

 ### Simulation